jorexdeveloper/bs-lang/TUTORIAL.md

 To write programs in brainfuck, I would suggest you get a few things first.

 First of all you will need an interpreter or a compiler.
 An experienced programmer could easily write one quite quickly after reading this.
 If you don't quite know how to write one.
-I have included the source to a brainfuck-to-C interpreter that I wrote in C as well as one that I wrote in BrainFuck itself.
+I have included the source to a brainfuck-to-C interpreter that I wrote in C as well as one that I wrote in brainfuck itself.
 Also I have included the source for the worlds smallest Compiler (171 bytes) written in x86 assembly by Brian Raiter.
 You'll find all those in the last section of this tutorial.

 Next, I would suggest an ASCII chart with all the characters and their decimal equivalent value.